gleman17/Laravel-Tools/README.md

 # Laravel Tools

+Laravel Tools is a package designed to enhance developer productivity by providing a natural language query interface.
+You can describe the data you're looking for in plain english and it will convert that to an SQL query as well as an Eloquent query.
-A Laravel package to simplify relationship management, model analysis, and table-to-model comparison.
-This package provides a set of Artisan commands for developers working with complex database relationships in Laravel applications.
+This package also provides tools for simplifying relationship management, model analysis, and table-to-model comparisons in Laravel applications.
+It provides a suite of Artisan commands to assist developers in managing complex database relationships efficiently.

 Why would you need this?
+Can't you just dump the metadate from your database to a file, load that into an LLLM, and get your query?
+Yes, you can do this for small databases, but with larger databases you may run into problems with costs (those tokens aren't free) and the LLM might hallucinate some tables and relationships that it thinks should be there but actually aren't.
+This package takes a different approach.
+It analyzes the query to see what entities are described, then it builds a graph of the database and returns the metadata showing the relationships between tables for only those tables that are required to perform the query.
+For example, if if your query was "Show me all users that have been created in the last week that have added a comment" it would determine that to answer this you need the users, posts, and comments table.
+It would provide the metadata for just those tables to the LLM and let it refine the query further.

 Can't you just create relationships on your models by hand?

 This package goes a bit further.
 It adds commands that allow you to update the relationships on your models.
 It builds a graph of the database structure to determine the connections between tables.
 It uses the Laravel naming